cooldeep5897/spellchecker/README.md

 # spellchecker
-used for checking spelling mistakes in a text file. working on the ui part and the part where i have to upload text file.
+used for checking spelling mistakes in a text file.
+Done with uploading the text file and reading it. now working on the API THING.